 Business Valuation and What It Means for Your Financing Amount

 Most small business acquisitions are priced using SDE multiples.
 SDE is Seller's Discretionary Earnings, which adds back the owner's salary and non-recurring expenses to net income.
-Industry multiples typically run 2 to 4x SDE for service businesses, retail, and light manufacturing.

 SBA lenders will finance up to 80 to 90% of the purchase price when the valuation supports the number you've agreed to pay.
-The key phrase there is "when the valuation supports it."
+The key phrase is "when the valuation supports it."

 If you pay $900K for a business that an independent appraiser values at $750K, the lender will finance against the $750K appraised value.
-The $150K gap comes out of your pocket as additional equity, which can turn a 10% deal into a 25% deal overnight.
+The $150K gap comes out of your pocket as additional equity.

-This is why ordering a third-party business appraisal before going under contract is one of the most important steps a buyer can take.
 The $3,000 to $5,000 appraisal cost is cheap insurance against a financing shortfall at closing.

 The 3 Biggest Mistakes Buyers Make on Acquisition Financing